-Predictive Weather Routing Business Rule & Weather Map Layers
+Predictive Weather Routing Business Rule and Weather Map Layers

-To plan routes with the Predictive Weather Constraint, first, go to Plan New Route from the navigation menu.
+To plan routes with the Predictive Weather Constraint using Route4Me’s weather travel route planner, first, go to Plan New Route from the navigation menu.

 After that, specify the route parameters to your preference and then click on the Create Route and Proceed to Add Addresses button.